nickopicz/fungi-assessment/README.md

 1. **Yield Rate Lookup**: The chatbot can return real-time yield rates for different DeFi tokens.
 2. **Social Feed Monitoring**: Get the latest updates from the DeFi social feed for a specific wallet.
 3. **Historical Price Data**: Fetch and visualize historical price data for various tokens.
+4. **Coin Price**: Fetch and provide insight for the current price of any given coin in USD.
-4. **Streaming Responses**: The chatbot streams responses in real-time, improving the user experience by progressively updating the interface as data becomes available.
+5. **Streaming Responses**: The chatbot streams responses in real-time, improving the user experience by progressively updating the interface as data becomes available.

 ## Project Structure